RaoulGrn/react-for-a-cause/README.md

 ## HOW TO RUN:

-Open project in your favorite editor.
+- Open project in your favorite editor.
-Run npm install.
+- Run "npm install" in terminal.
-Run npm run dev.
+- Run "npm run dev" in terminal.

 ## DEMO PHOTOS